 What Are the Options for Compensation After a Hit-and-Run Accident In El Paso?

 Becoming the victim of a hit-and-run accident can leave an injury victim feeling overwhelmed and uncertain where to turn.
 This is due to the state’s fault-based injury laws requiring drivers to file claims against the at-fault party to recover compensation for car accident damages.
 In many cases, even if the hit-and-run driver is identified and apprehended, they don’t have valid insurance or significant financial resources.
-A car accident lawyer with experience navigating hit-and-run accident claims will explore all avenues for obtaining compensation, including the following:
+An El Paso car accident lawyer with experience navigating hit-and-run accident claims will explore all avenues for obtaining compensation, including the following:

 - Filing a claim against the injury victim’s uninsured/underinsured motorist coverage if they chose to keep this coverage (all insurance companies in Texas are required to offer uninsured/underinsured motorist coverage, but drivers may decline this coverage by signing a waiver)